scranton/helloworld-knative-gke/README.md

 ### TLS

+Note: Not working yet.
+A Knative user is not supposed to edit the ClusterIngress object directly, and seems Knative has not yet implemented an API to set the TLS config.
+Gloo is watching the ClusterIngress for the TLS spec, and would expose the Knative service via https if the TLS spec is present.

 We can also update Knative and Gloo to serve using TLS.

 Let's first create a self-signed certificate for our wildcard DNS, and create a Kubernetes tls secret that we'll need.